minio/docs/source/operations/concepts/availability-and-resiliency.rst

       One pool in this deployment has completely failed.
       MinIO can no longer determine which pool or erasure set to route I/O to.
-      Since continuing operations could result in consistency or collision if the degraded pool were to return to stable, MinIO halts all I/O on the deployment.

-   Administrators should restore the pool to normal operations, even if it requires formatting and replacing disks, to restore access to the deployment.
+      Continued operations could produce an inconsistent state where an object and/or it's versions reside in different erasure sets.
+      MinIO therefore halts all :abbr:`I/O (Input/Output)` in the deployment until the pool recovers.

+   To restore access to the deployment, administrators must restore the pool to normal operations.
+   This may require formatting disks, replacing hardware, or replacing nodes depending on the severity of the failure.
+   See :ref:`minio-restore-hardware-failure` for more complete documentation.

    Use replicated remotes to restore the lost data to the deployment.
    All data stored on the healthy pools remain safe on disk.